aws/ec2-hibernate-linux-agent/README.md

-# The EC2 Spot hibernation agent.
+# The EC2 Spot hibernation agent (Legacy)

+> With the release of On-Demand Spot Hibernation, this repo has entered legacy status

+> Please refer to the [hibinit-agent](https://github.com/aws/amazon-ec2-hibinit-agent) repo used for on-demand hibernation
+>
+> Related Documentation:
+> * Instructions to enable Spot Hibernation | [Link](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/hibernate-spot-instances.html)

 ## License
 The code is released under Apache License Vesion 2.0.
 See LICENSE.txt for details.